 What are the hazards?
 Who might be harmed and how?
 Requirements Words often directly cited from guidance Meeting the requirements - what are our concerns?
 What further action are we planning to meet the requirements and address our concerns (see attached plan for details of timetabling etc) Action by whom?
 Action by when?
-Done Social Distancing in school for staff staff contracting COVID-19 when in staff only areas Plan how to share staff spaces and how to help staff to distance from each other Arrangements should be made to ensure the staffroom is not overcrowded and social distancing can be achieved e.g. stagger lunch times for staff.
+Done Social Distancing in school for staff staff contracting COVID-19 when in staff only areas Plan how to share staff spaces and how to help staff to distance from each other Arrangements should be made to ensure the staffroom is not overcrowded and social distancing can be achieved e.g. stagger lunch times for staff. primary schools where social distancing is not possible in areas outside of classrooms between members of staff or visitors, for example in staffrooms, headteacher will have the discretion to decide whether to ask staff or visitors to wear, or agree to them wearing face coverings in these circumstances.
 Staff room areas are important especially the two way corridor outside the usual staffroom.
 No spare space to accommodate a second staffroom thus careful consideration as to use of staffroom to prevent contamination across the wider consistent groups.
-Breaktimes - comfort breaks - staff within the wider groups will organise staffing for breaks and middays will be assigned to one of these wider groups.
+Areas used Breaktimes - comfort breaks - staff within the wider groups will organise staffing for breaks and middays will be assigned to one of these wider groups.
 The wider groups will allow staff to mix with less staff / pupils on an everyday basis Continue with cleaning spray and cloths and tables for eating in smaller layouts.
-Continue to have spray by photocopiers / no children to collect from photocopier as usual No discussions in corridors Limited access in office area and for limited number of people Toilets - wash hands before and after Staffroom: Social distancing in staff rooms and to aim not to be in the room any more than reasonably possible (staff to be aware that the risk is much higher if 1m or less from someone for more than 15 mins) - suggest where staff live close they may, if not SLT on duty, have lunch at home; tables for each of the consistent groups to prevent contamination across groups more successfully.
-Staggering of 3 breaktime times and lunches should help with space (less using the room at any one time).
-Those previously shielding may wish a drink to be delivered to their rooms to avoid use of staffroom; surface wiped where eaten lunch (cleaning spray and cloth on each of the 4 tables) Use of outside space where warm enough - courtyard; nature garden; picnic tables outside staffroom door Staffrooms setup during inset days All staff to wipe surfaces when used and to be responsible daily for this and ensuring time kept to minimum while having chance to rest By 7.9.20
+Continue to have spray by photocopiers / no children to collect from photocopier as usual No discussions in corridors Limited access in office area and for limited number of people Toilets - wash hands before and after Staff to wear face masks when getting coffee etc in staffroom (until sat down/drinking or eating); at the photocopier; staff coming in to the office who don't work there; in the toilets Staffroom: Social distancing in staff rooms and to aim not to be in the room any more than reasonably possible (staff to be aware that the risk is much higher if 1m or less from someone for more than 15 mins) - suggest where staff live close they may, if not SLT on duty, have lunch at home; tables for each of the consistent groups Staffrooms setup during inset days All staff to wipe surfaces when used and to be responsible daily for this and ensuring time kept to minimum while having chance to rest By 7.9.20